ruslanmv/ruslanmv.github.io/_posts/2021-06-20-What-should-know-about-Deep-Learning.md

 ---
 usemathjax: true
-title: "Top Deep Learning Questions in Data Science "
+title: "Top Deep Learning Interview Questions for Data Science"
+description: "Top deep learning questions and answers for data science interviews — neural networks, CNNs, RNNs, optimization, and the key concepts to master."
+last_modified_at: 2026-06-02
 excerpt: "What should know about Deep Learning"

 header: